GNSI Educational Series

 Intensive workshops designed to prepare illustrators for work in the realms of Science illustration - from the process of understanding scientific requirements to the creation of hand made and computer generated art.

-The next GNSI Ed Series Workshop will be Slipper Orchids in Watercolor, in Ames Iowa, May 31-June 3, 2013.
+The next GNSI Ed Series Workshop will be in late spring 2014.
+Stay tuned for more details.

 History of GNSI Hands-on Education